And so the stable grows by one more.

-While in school I found a part-time job at a local specialty running store and as well as a job vending Nike licensed school apparel at the School Library and at football games (I photo documented and visually merchandised product).
+While in school I found a part-time job at a local specialty running store and as well as a job vending Nike licensed school apparel at the School Library and at football games (I photo-documented and visually merchandised product).
 Upon graduation, I kept both of these jobs in order to stay in Texas and to participate in an art collective called HOMECOMING!!
 Not dissimilar to a band, we made art instead of music.
 Thanks largely to my cohorts we found great success and support in and out of the Forth Worth area.
-We worked with private art supporters, The Forth Worth Public Arts, and climactically a month long installation at the Dallas Museum of Art.
-All this and running a couple marathons kept me plenty busy and entertained.
+We worked with private art supporters, The Forth Worth Public Arts, and climactically a month-long installation at the Dallas Museum of Art.
+All this and running a couple of marathons kept me plenty busy and entertained.

 At what point in your life did you find photography?
 What were you doing at the time and what about photography attracted you most?

 I was fortunate to go to a high school that offered honors art studies, yet, I did not find photography until college.
 I struggled early on in college and desperately wanted out or to transfer.
 To get out of this funk I fell back into art classes, knowing I had found great success with them previously.
 Immediately I found a love for school and an appreciation for who I was, and where I was.
 I stayed in Texas and started to aggressively pursue graphic design.
 I hoped nothing more than to validate my passion for the So Cal action sports scene.
 I wanted to be a designer or photographer.
-Capturing the skating, surfing or mountain biking scene was the penultimate creative pursuit.
-Growing up I read skate, surf and mountain bike magazines and knew some lucky fool was behind the lens going to exceptional places with exceptional people.
+Capturing the skating, surfing, or mountain biking scene was the penultimate creative pursuit.
+Growing up I read skate, surf, and mountain bike magazines and knew some lucky fool was behind the lens going to exceptional places with exceptional people.
 My interests transferred to trail running but maintained the same root of interest… even to this day, really.
 Intro to Photography and Studio Photography was a requirement for graphic design students and BOOM, my life changed.
-Dick Lane, renowned Texas photographer and student of Jerry Uelsmann, Luther Smith, another renowned Texas photographer, and master of color digital printing changed my whole understanding of art, image making, and photography.
+Dick Lane, renowned Texas photographer and student of Jerry Uelsmann, Luther Smith, another renowned Texas photographer, and master of color digital printing changed my whole understanding of art, image-making, and photography.
 All of a sudden I was a photo student.

 Can you talk a bit about your growth as a photographer?
 We have a handful of guests here at BCJ who would consider themselves ‘beginners.’
 Between your days as a beginner to now, what would you say has been the biggest factor in your growth as a photographer?